The ghosts of forgotten things: A study on size after forgetting: Introduction

 These authors are right: if forgetting simplifies the body of knowledge then it is good {} for reducing the amount of information to store, {} for increasing the efficiency of querying it, {} for clarifying the relationships between facts, {} for obtaining solutions more easily, {} for retaining by agents of limited memory, {} for tailoring knowledge to a specific application.
 If forgetting simplifies the body of knowledge, all these motivations are valid.

 If.

 What if not?
 What if forgetting does not simplify the body of knowledge?
 What if it complicates it?
 What if it enlarges it instead of making it smaller?

 This looks impossible.
 Forgetting is removing.
 Removing information, but still removing.
 Removing something leaves less, not more.
 What remains is less than what before, not more.
-Forgetting about $d$, $e$, $f$ and $g$ only leaves information about $a$, $b$ and $c$.
+Forgetting about $d$, $e$, $f$ and $g$ in the formula depicted on the left of Figure~\ref{shrink} only leaves information about $a$, $b$ and $c$.

 The only information that remains is that $a$ and $b$ imply $c$.
-All the rest, like $c$ implying $d$ or $f$ implying $f$ is forgotten.
-What is left is smaller because it is only a part of what before.
+All the rest, like $c$ implying $d$ or $f$ implying $b$ is forgotten.
+What is left is smaller than what before because it is only a part of that.

 This is the prototypical scenario of forgetting, the first that comes to mind when thinking about removing information: some information goes away, the rest remains.
 The rest is a part of the original.
 Smaller.
 Simpler.
-Easier to store, to query, to interpret.
+Easier than that to store, to query, to interpret.
 But prototypical does not mean exclusive.

-Forgetting $x$ complicates things instead of simplifying them.
+Forgetting $x$ from the formula on the left of Figure~\ref{enlarge} complicates it instead of simplifying it.
 Whenever $a$, $b$ and $c$ are the case so is $x$.
 And $x$ implies $n$, $m$ and $l$.
 Like the neck of an hourglass, $x$ funnels the first three variables in the upper bulb to the last three in the lower.
 Without it, these links need to be spelled out one by one: {} $a$, $b$ and $c$ imply $n$; {} $a$, $b$ and $c$ imply $m$; {} $a$, $b$ and $c$ imply $l$.
 The variable $x$ acts like a shorthand for the first three variables together.
 Removing it forces repeating them.

 Forgetting $x$ deletes $x$ but not its connections with the other variables.
 The lines that go from $a$, $b$ and $c$ to $n$, $l$ and $m$ survive.
 Like a ghost, $x$ is no longer there in its body, but in its spirit: its bonds.
 These remain, weaved where $x$ was.